EnduranceCode/server-setup-guide/02-apache-server-installation.md

     ls --group-directories-first -la /usr/local/bin/

 The file `/usr/local/bin/fixApacheWebRootPermissions.sh` might need some modifications to ensure its compatibility with the server's system.
-Use the below command to open the file `fixApacheWebRootPermissions.sh` with the [*Nano text editor*](https://www.nano-editor.org/).
+Use the below command to open the file `fixApacheWebRootPermissions.sh` with the [*nano text editor*](https://www.nano-editor.org/).

     sudo nano /usr/local/bin/fixApacheWebRootPermissions.sh

-Check if the script is correct, make all the needed (if any) modifications and then save the file with the command `CTRL + O` and exit the [*Nano text editor*](https://www.nano-editor.org/) with the command `CTRL + X`.
+Check if the script is correct, make all the needed (if any) modifications and then save the file with the command `CTRL + O` and exit the [*nano text editor*](https://www.nano-editor.org/) with the command `CTRL + X`.

 Repeat the previous process for the file `/usr/local/bin/cronJobFixApacheWebRootPermissions.sh` with the following command: